KroniK: WWA, All Japan Pro Wrestling, and retirement (2002–2003)

-Following their WWF departure, KroniK joined up with World Wrestling All-Stars and appeared on their second pay-per-view: Revolution defeating Navajo Warrior and Ghost Walker in less than five minutes.
+Following their WWF departure, KroniK made appearances for World Wrestling All-Stars, their debut match with promotion taking place at Revolution, defeating the Navajo Warrior and Ghost Walker in less than five minutes.

-The team then joined All Japan Pro Wrestling in the summer of 2002 during the Pro Wrestling Love era, making an immediate impact defeating Keiji Mutoh and Taiyo Kea for the AJPW World Tag Team Championship on July 17, 2002.
+KroniK then joined All Japan Pro Wrestling in the summer of 2002 during the Pro Wrestling Love era, making an immediate impact by defeating Keiji Mutoh and Taiyo Kea for the AJPW World Tag Team Championship on July 17, 2002.

-On the July 20, 2002 edition of AJPW TV KroniK participated in the Stan Hansen Cup Four Way initiative.
-KroniK would eliminate the team of George Hines and Johnny Smith, before being eliminated by "Dr. Death" Steve Williams and Mike Rotunda, Williams pinning Adams after the Doctor Bomb.
-Mike Barton and Jim Steele would win the tournament, with Barton pinning Rotunda.
+On the July 20, 2002 edition of AJPW TV, KroniK participated in the Stan Hansen Cup Four Way initiative.
+KroniK would eliminate the team of George Hines and Johnny Smith, before being eliminated by "Dr. Death" Steve Williams and Mike Rotunda after Williams pinned Adams after delivering the Doctor Bomb.
+Mike Barton and Jim Steele would go onto win the tournament.
 Despite KroniK's failure in winning the Stan Hansen Cup, after the match they would cut a confident and rather cocky promo talking about how they were still the AJPW World Tag Team Champions, calling everyone in the initiative "losers", "stupid" and "not smart enough" to be the champions.

 KroniK would only make one successful title defense against Barton and Steele on August 30, 2002 as part of a two day pay-per-view.
 On the second day of the pay-per-view on August 31, KroniK defeated Tomoaki Honma and Yuto Aijima in a non-title match.
-KroniK was later stripped of the titles in October as they cancelled the rest of their appearances in 2002, as Adams suffered a shoulder injury while training for a boxing career.
+KroniK was later stripped of the titles in October as they canceled the rest of their appearances in 2002, as Adams suffered a shoulder injury while training for a boxing career.

 They returned for the WRESTLE-1 show on January 19, 2003 in what would be KroniK's last match, losing to Keiji Muto and Goldberg.
-Along with Goldberg, Steve Williams and Mike Rotunda KroniK left AJPW during a gaijin exodus, which occurred after Mrs. Baba's last appearance behind the scenes in AJPW.
-In that match Adams suffered a spinal injury that forced him into retirement, and Clarke decided to leave during the exodus.
+Along with Goldberg, Steve Williams and Mike Rotunda, KroniK left AJPW during a gaijin exodus, which occurred after Mrs. Baba's last appearance behind the scenes in AJPW.
+In that match, Adams suffered a spinal injury that forced him into retirement, and Clark decided to leave during the exodus.
 This was also when AJPW's sale finalized, the company having been in the process of being sold in late 2002.

-Adams died of a drug overdose on August 13, 2007 by mixing the painkiller buprenorphine with the muscle relaxant carisoprodol and the sedatives chlordiazepoxide and alprazolam.
+Adams died on August 13, 2007, after mixing the painkiller buprenorphine with the muscle relaxant carisoprodol, as well as the sedatives chlordiazepoxide and alprazolam.
+Though the Hillsborough County medical examiners determined that each drug was found to be at therapeutic levels, the combination of the drugs together were enough to impede Adams' respiratory system and cause his death.